gasconma1960/Kickstarter_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/112348240/194723939-5032d196-f262-468d-8e60-770f8ba75f80.png)

 ## Results
+# What are some limitations of this dataset?
+  - > The data could be incomplete.
+Missing values, even the lack of a section or a substantial part of the data, could limit its usability'
+  - > Insufficient sample size for statistical measurements'
+  - > Lack of previous research studies on the topic'
 # Conclusions for Theater Outcomes by Launch Date

 -  Based on the Launch Date the changes for this Project to be Successful is to be Launch between May and June are the Highest